-Candidates must bring with them, and change into, appropriate clinical attire including scrubs, a lab coat, personal protective eyewear, and shoes with enclosed toe and enclosed heel.
+Candidates must bring with them, and change into, appropriate clinical attire including scrubs, personal protective eyewear, and shoes with enclosed toe and enclosed heel.
 When working on clients in Part 2, Candidates must wear over gowns, which are supplied on-site.
 Over gowns are not required for Part 1 unless specified.

 Any hair longer than shoulder length and any hairstyle that falls forward toward a simulator, laboratory equipment, or client when bending forward must be pulled back and fastened.
-Beards and moustaches should be closely trimmed and neat to allow the dental mask to seal tightly.
+Beards and moustaches need to be such that they allow the dental mask to seal tightly.